giovancombo/DLA-Labs/lab3/README.md

 For this Lab, I will create a new *conda* environment named **DRL**, which will allow me to work with the numerous libraries specifically dedicated to Deep Reinforcement Learning tasks.

+I will log and track every run using *Weights & Biases*.

 ## Exercise 1: Testing the Environment

 Part of this experience will involve "hacking" an implementation of a navigation environment, provided by Francesco Fantechi from Ingegneria Informatica.
 The setup is relatively straightforward: